minecraft-saar/autoplanbench/README.md

 Corresponding Paper: [AutoPlanBench: Automatically generating benchmarks for LLM planners from PDDL](https://arxiv.org/abs/2311.09830) <br>
 Corresponding [Website](https://coli-saar.github.io/autoplanbench)

+The code in this repository is made available under the Apache 2.0 license. <br>
+The [dataset](https://github.com/minecraft-saar/autoplanbench/tree/main/data) is composed of domain files from different original sources and problems are generated using the corresponding generators (see [data readme](https://github.com/minecraft-saar/autoplanbench/blob/main/data/readme.md)).
+For the individual licenses check the respective licenses of the original software/data.

 ### Overview
 This Readme contains the information needed to run the main parts of the project.
 More detailed information about the different options and configurations, the prompts, evaluation and additional scripts can be found in the [Wiki](https://github.com/minecraft-saar/LLM-planning-PDDL-domains/wiki).